modyo/modyo-docs/docs/brand/illustrations.md

 <img src="/assets/img/brand/webinar.png" style="margin-left: 0;">

-If necessary, color is used to reinforce ideas, direct the gaze to specific points, demonstrate difference in certain elements, and emphasize the idea of ​​overlap in one or more elements.
+If necessary, color is used to reinforce ideas, direct the gaze to specific points, demonstrate differences between certain elements, and emphasize the idea of ​​overlap in one or more elements.

 <table>
 <tr>